charbelnehme/case-study/README.md

 Small to medium businesses are the backbone of the Australian economy, creating around 7 million jobs, contributing to 57% of Australia's GDP and cementing our reputation as a nation of entrepreneurs.

-“The small business sector is already powering Australia's economic recovery.
+> “The small business sector is already powering Australia's economic recovery.
 In the three months to August 2021, $10 billion in new lending was made to small business, a 26% jump from $7.9 billion in the three months to August 2020.

 https://business.nab.com.au/wp-content/uploads/2017/06/J002580_MTM-Whitepaper-IPSOS-FINAL_C1-2.pdf

 https://www.smartcompany.com.au/finance/economy/smes-government-consumers-collective-effort-economic-recovery/

 https://www.ausbanking.org.au/inaugural-roundtable-paves-small-business-road-to-recovery/

+Justin Green is the Chief Product and Strategy Officer for Moula explains why traditional banks don’t work for many Australian businesses –

+> “If you don’t have the benefit of assets, like the family home to put up as collateral, then your ability to borrow money from the bank is pretty limited.
+So Moula’s thesis was very much ‘can we partner with small businesses?’, try and demystify this volatility that exists in small businesses, encourage this open-sharing of business data, as the critical asset to understand the nature of someone’s business.” – Justin Green

+Green says the actual process of applying for a Moula business loan takes 7-10 minutes.
+It involves completing a fairly light touch application form, and granting approval for Moula to access the applicant’s business data.
+That’s generally achieved through an API into a data source, such as Xero.

 ### What solution does this company offer that their competitors do not or cannot offer? ###